 - PhD, Science Education, 2019, University of Oslo, Norway.

-- M. A., Science Education, 2011, The University of Texas at Austin, USA.
+- M. A., Science Education, 2011, the University of Texas at Austin, USA.

-- B. Ed, Physics, 2005, Universitas Negeri Malang, Indonesia.
+- B. Ed, Physics, 2005, the State University of Malang, Indonesia.

-Awards, scholarships, and fellowships
+Awards and fellowships

 - Ambassador’s Awards for Academic Excellence, 2012, The Embassy of the Republic of Indonesia, USA.